a-mess-tech/autoaudit/README.md

 ## Detections

 Autoaudit will identify a variety of log tampering and identity attack indicators.
 This makes it a powerful tool for rapid analysis of the *tmp logs for forensic investigations.
-Here are the different indicators it's designed ot detect.
+Here are the different indicators it's designed to detect.

 #### Log Tampering